How Do I Install an Electrical Outlet in Bowling Green, KY?

 • Do you know how to turn off the power at the breaker?

-• Do local Edmonton codes require a permit or inspection?
+• Do local Bowling Green codes require a permit or inspection?

 Important: If you’re unsure, don’t risk it.
 Electrical work can cause fires or serious injury.
-Call a certified electrician in Edmonton—like ACDC-Electric—for safe and code-compliant service.
+Call a certified electrician in Bowling Green—like ACDC-Electric LLC—for safe and code-compliant service.

 • New electrical outlet (standard or GFCI)